 You also want to provide the contractors with the same sketch that includes the ceiling height and room sizes.
 Of course, if you have any other critical parameters, include those as well.

 Expect to have an initial bid phase and a final bid phase as you move forward.
 Getting everyone on the same page will help both you and your potential contractors communicate clearly and in a timely manner.
-For the full cemag.us article, go here.
+Visit www.cemag.us for the full article.

 Gerbig Engineering Company proudly manufactures Airecell cleanrooms.
 We also provide certification and validation services.
 For any questions about your cleanroom needs, contact us at 888-628-0056 or email@example.com.